distantcam/AutoCtor/readme.md

 ### Keyed Services

-When using `Microsoft.Extensions.DependencyInjection` you can mark fields and properties with `[FromKeyedServicesAttribute]` and it will be included in the constructor.
+When using `Microsoft.Extensions.DependencyInjection` you can mark fields and properties with `[AutoKeyedService]` and it will be included in the constructor.

 <!-- snippet: KeyedService -->
 <a id='snippet-KeyedService'></a>